motocsky09/MeigoWeb/README.md

 ```
 In this section, users can see all products.
 They can also use a filter to see only products from a specific category.

-To add a product to their cart, simply click on the “Add to Cart” / “Add to Cart” button.
+To add a product to their cart, simply click on the “Add to Cart” button.
 The “+” and “-” symbols allow you to change how many products you want to add to the cart.

 To learn more about a product, simply click on its image and it will take you to the Product Page.
 ```
 ![Product Filter Page Mobile](https://github.com/motocsky09/project-shop/raw/main/_screens/mobile/filter-mobile.png)